fullstackanalytics/iamauth/README.md

 It also includes tools for _authentication_ via IAM role-based access control.

 Includes the following:
-* config-driven handlers for the two-step flow
+* environment variable driven handlers for the two-step flow
 * a cookie store for accessing Google user profile information
 * a pluggable `UserStore` for IAM role-based authentication
     * integration with GCP IAM users